Clauvin/RefugeeWaves/CONTRIBUTING.md

 # How to contribute

 As it is now (2017 - 08 - 26) the project is in alpha state.
-There are some ways you can help (but first read the [Code of Conduct][https://github.com/Clauvin/RefugeeWaves/blob/master/CODE%20OF%20CONDUCT.md]:
+There are some ways you can help (but first read the [https://github.com/Clauvin/RefugeeWaves/blob/master/CODE%20OF%20CONDUCT.md][Code of Conduct]:

 # Brainstorming